This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Scalability and availability

-provides 99.999999999% durability and 99.99% availability.
+provides 99.999999999% durability and 99.99% availability, for example.

 Use file servers and object stores to serve static content, allowing your app servers to focus on serving dynamic